preston176/flowlens-vscode-extension/HOWTO.md

 - **Files not reopening:** If a file was moved or deleted after capturing, it may not reopen.
 Check your file paths.
 - **Extension not working:** Ensure FlowLens is enabled in the Extensions sidebar.
 Try reinstalling if problems persist.

----

 ## Additional Information

 - FlowLens only saves metadata (file paths, cursor positions, terminal commands, git branch, and notes).
 Your code is never uploaded.
 - All session data is stored locally on your machine by default.
 - You can add a short note to each session to help you remember why you paused.
 - For more details or updates, visit the FlowLens website or contact support.

----

-## Product Vision & Roadmap

-- One-click Resume: open the FlowLens panel and click Resume to restore a session.
-- Smart grouping: sessions are auto-grouped by activity, filenames, and commit messages (planned).
-- Quick notes: add a short "thought trail" to remind your future self why you paused.
-- Local-first and privacy-focused: your code is never uploaded.

-**Roadmap:**

-- [x] Landing page & waitlist
-- [ ] Private alpha — core capture & resume flow (local-only)
-- [ ] Encrypted sync across devices (opt-in)
-- [ ] Shareable sessions & team workflows (beta)
-- [ ] Editor integrations (deeper state restore, plugin ecosystem)

----

-## License

-This repository currently contains marketing and design assets for FlowLens.
-Code and assets are proprietary for now — contact us to discuss licensing.